microsoft/methods2test/README.md

         identifier: string, unit test case method name
         class: string, a class name containing the unit test case method
 ```

+The `corpus` folder contains the parallel corpus of focal methods and test cases, as raw, tokenized, and preprocessed.
+The corpus does not contain the metadata available in `dataset`, instead is organized in a format suitable for training and evaluation of the model.

 # Citation